Gabriel Arias Player Props: Guardians vs. Twins

-On Thursday, Gabriel Arias (.353 on-base percentage in past 10 games, 55 points above season-long percentage) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:40 PM ET.
+On Friday, Gabriel Arias (.382 on-base percentage in past 10 games, 76 points above season-long percentage) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 8:10 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Orioles.
+In his last game, he strung together two hits (going 2-for-4) against the Twins.

 Gabriel Arias Game Info & Props vs. the Twins